July 4 2022

 Karuna-Shechen pays particular attention to ensuring food security for the most vulnerable populations in India and Nepal.
 Our programs in this area, which contribute to a better general health, have benefited more than 320,000 people in 2021.

-You can contribute to this program to accompany the populations of Jharkhand and Bihar towards a more sustainable food system.
+You can contribute to this program to accompany the populations of Jharkhand and Bihar as they develop a more sustainable food system.

 Support them by joining the Action For Karuna adventure, or by making a donation.